Shock in the Winter?

 Winter Pool Shock Tips

 If your pool has a solid winter or safety pool cover, there will be less maintenance required.
 This is because sunlight and debris are blocked from entering the pool.
+Debris can quickly eat up your existing chlorine residual, and sunlight fuels algae growth (which will also deplete chlorine levels).
 However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the finer dirt, debris, leaf particles, and other things that land on your pool cover.
 These are things that can contribute to green water if sanitizer levels are absent or inadequate.

 When to Shock the Pool in Winter

 In our opinion, it's as the saying goes — it's better to be proactive than reactive.
 Check sanitizer levels (Free Available Chlorine) whenever you test the water.
 Also visually inspect the pool to make sure the water isn't changing color.
-If sanitizer levels look good, and the water looks normal, you may not need to worry about adding shock.
-However, if there's little or no Free Available Chlorine remaining, and/or the water is taking on a cloudy haze or a green hue, add a dose of chlorine pool shock to keep the algae under control.
+If sanitizer levels are above 1 ppm, and the water looks normal, you may not need to worry about adding chlorine to the pool.
+However, if there's little or no Free Available Chlorine remaining, and/or the water is taking on a cloudy haze or a green hue, add a dose of chlorine can help keep the algae under control until it's time to open the pool.

-When adding pool shock during the winter months, it's important to make sure the water is well circulated.
+When adding any type of chemical during the winter months, it's important to make sure the water is well circulated.
 This can be tricky without the help of pool equipment.

 Start by pulling the cover back to expose at least half of the pool.
-Pre-dissolve your pool shock (always follow label instructions), add it to the pool water, then vigorously brush the pool to agitate the water.
+If product label instructions indicate that you can pre-dissolve your pool shock, do this before adding it to the pool water.
+Otherwise, it's best to use liquid chlorine or fast-dissolving chlorine granules, such as Leslie's Chlor Brite.
+Once added to the pool according to product label instructions, vigorously brush the pool to agitate the water.
 Alternatively, you can also use a submersible pump and a length of hose to get the water moving from one end of the pool to the other.
 This step will distribute the shock more evenly throughout the pool, and it will prevent concentrated chlorine from damaging pool surfaces.

 For this reason, non-chlorine pool shock is a popular option in the winter.
-However, chlorine-free shock isn't as effective against algae outbreaks, and it can only be used if Total Available Chlorine levels are higher than 2.0 ppm.
-Non-chlorine shock won't increase your Free Available Chlorine levels, but it will help keep your existing chlorine working as efficiently as possible.
+However, chlorine-free shock isn't as effective against algae outbreaks, and it should only be used if Free Available Chlorine levels are at least 2 ppm.
+Non-chlorine shock won't increase your Free Available Chlorine levels, but it will help keep your existing chlorine working as efficiently as possible for as long as possible.

 The final verdict?
 An extra bit of prevention in the winter can make it much easier to open your pool when the weather warms up again, but you need to do it properly to avoid accidental pool damage.